 Discounted City of Edmonton Attraction and Recreation Centre Passes Available

-Riverbend Community League has been able to obtain a limited number of these great passes.
+Riverbend Community League has been able to obtain a limited number of these great admissions.
 They will be sold to those who live within the RCL boundaries, and are purchasing a 2018-2019 membership.

 Passes that are available: